-In the current (year 2024) environment where interest rates are rising more than expected, many property owners find themselves grappling with the challenge of increased mortgage repayments.
+In the current (year 2024) environment where interest rates are rising more than expected, many property owners are finding themselves grappling with the challenge of increased mortgage repayments.

 While some are tightening their belts and cutting back on expenses to retain their properties, others may find themselves reacting too slowly or inadequately, leading to precarious situations.
 If you have a mortgage, having the bank or lender repossess your property is one such situations where no one wants to be in.